Raphaël Lévy

 Raphaël Lévy is a professional Magic: The Gathering player.
 He was inducted to the Magic: The Gathering Pro Tour Hall of Fame in November 2006.
 He is the first player to have been inducted while active on the Pro Tour.
 He is one of only six players to have won a Grand Prix on three different continents (the others being Shuhei Nakamura, Alex Shvartsman, Carlos Romão, Yuuya Watanabe, and Martin Juza).
-He's holding the second most lifetime Pro Points behind Shuhei Nakamura.
+He holds the second most lifetime Pro Points behind Shuhei Nakamura.